-Temporary disability or illness can have an impact on how students are able to access learning, and they may need extra support or advice when taking exams.
+Temporary disability or illness can have an impact on how students are able to access learning, and they may need extra support or advice when taking assessments.
 Find out about mitigating circumstances and who to contact.

 Students with a temporary incapacity